-: ${f 2}$ Log on to the RACF servi ce user ID 5VMRAC30. : 3 Establish write access to the in write mode. the Software Inventory disk if it is not already linked user who has it linked R/V minidisk was accessed R/O, you need to have the N link it as R/O. You then can issue the following access to it.
-Do not use mw mode. link maint 51d 51d mr access 51d d The MAINT 51D disk is where the VMSES/E system level software inventory files reside.
-4 181.
-Or if you have the F ne tape drive as virtual device 181.
-You must use RSU as a servlink envelope file, then make sure that A-disk or a disk accessed as C. ł 5 Receive the documentation on for the RSU. - ative apply status table (SRVAPPS) which identifies tained on the RSU.
-These files are loaded to the a If receiving the RSU J from tape vmfins install info (nome emo b If receiving the RSU I from an envelope file vmfins install info (nome emo env envfilename envfilename is the file name of the service (RSU PTF) envelope file (SERVLINK) that represents volume 1 of the RSU.
-6 Determine DASD sizes fo r the disks to receive service. space available on the alt rvice from the RSU, you need to have adequate ernate APPLY and DELTA disks.
-The required RACF documentation (5VMRAC30 MEMO D) tep. - 7 Setup the correct minidisk access order. vmfsetup 5VMRAC30 {R/ ACF RACFSFS}
+2 Log on to the RACF servi ce user ID 5VMRAC40.
+3 B Establish write access to t in write mode. he Software Inventory disk if it is not already linked user who has it linked R/V minidisk was accessed R/O, you need to have the V link it as R/O. You then can issue the following access to it.
+Do not use mw mode. link MAINT 51d 51d mr access 51d d The MAINT 51D disk is where the VMSES/E system level software inventory files reside.
+2 181.
+If you have the RSU ne tape drive as virtual device 181.
+You must use I in a service envelope (SERVLINK) file make sure A-disk or any minidisk or SFS directory accessed as Į. Receive the documentatio n for the RSU. ative apply status table (SRVAPPS) which identifies an a If receiving the RSU from tape vmfins install info (nome mo b If receiving the RSU from an envelope file vmfins install info (nome mo env envfilename envfilename is the file name of the service (RSU PTF) envelope file (SERVLINK) that represents volume 1 of the RSU.
+Determine DASD sizes for r the disks to receive service.
+In order to receive the service from the RSU, you need to have adequate space available on the alternate APPLY and DELTA disks.
+The required sizes are identified in the RACF documentation (5VMRAC40 MEMO D) received in the previous step.
+7 7 Setup the correct minidisk access order. vmfsetup 5VMRAC40 {RA